 A group of people cannot exist without a leader.
 People always need someone who will guide them, take them to new places, take responsibility, and be able to share achievements.

-A group which is guided by no one is determined to fail.
+A group that is guided by no one is determined to fail.
 Countries have Presidents, schools have Headmasters, and teams have leaders.
 You will not find corporations that do not have a director.

 A leader is not a person who just wants to take everything in their own hands.
 A leader wants to understand that kind of responsibility.
 Every person has some qualities that can help them become a good leader.